igordilic/nginx-nodejslts-alpine-docker/README.md

-# Nginx and Node LTS on Alpine
+# Nginx and Node on Alpine

-Docker image for Alpine linux with nginx and NodeJs 6.11.4 LTS.
+Docker image for Alpine linux with nginx and NodeJs.
-This image contain latest npm and yarn 1.2.1.
+This image run with yarn 1.2.1.

+Stable tag takes Node LTS, latest tag is with the latest Node.